 In 2013, Who We Play For brought the first community-wide heart screening event to Tallahassee, FL, which marked the first-ever ECG heart screening event run by college students.
 Since then, WWPF’s impact includes providing ECG heart screenings to hundreds of thousands of students across +500 communities in dozens of states.
 WWPF has saved hundreds of young lives by identifying previously undetected life-threatening heart conditions that required immediate medical intervention.
 WWPF has also identified thousands of minor heart abnormalities, which could lead to SCA later in life.
 Through local, state, and federal laws and advocacy bills, WWPF has educated millions on the immense public health crisis that is SCA.

 In addition to ECG heart screenings and SCA awareness, WWPF has brought together a collection of national and international SCA experts to collaborate with our large network of partners, which has been able to have a remarkable collective impact on saving lives from SCA.
 For example, in partnership with Nemours Children’s Hospital and UCF College of Medicine, the American Academy of Pediatrics selected us to present to thousands of pediatric doctors during the pandemic in 2020 at the same virtual event as Dr. Fauci.
 Specifically, WWPF presented the data and results from heart screenings we performed in Brevard County, the first large school district in the United States to require ECG heart screenings before middle school and high school sports.

-The soul of WWPF has always been to represent the thousands of children each year, like Rafe, that suffer sudden cardiac arrest from detectable heart conditions, and the communities left to find a solution in the wake of these tragedies.
-Each community we have served, and will serve in the future, has been impacted by SCA in some way, and their stories help strengthen our mission to eliminate preventable sudden cardiac deaths in youth.
+The soul of WWPF has always been to fight for the thousands of students and young adults each year, like Rafe, that suffer SCA and to work with the communities left to find answers in the wake of these preventable tragedies.
+Each community we have served, and will serve in the future, has been impacted by SCA in some way and their stories, tragedies, and successes strengthen the fight to eliminate preventable sudden cardiac deaths in the young.